 9. Get Creative

 Even prior to beginning your job search, you may find it helpful to make a list of career resources you can visit to find employment opportunities.
-If you’re someone who exclusively looks online to find job ads, consider visiting a career fair or networking event, or opening up the classified section of the news paper.
+If you’re someone who exclusively looks online to find job ads, consider visiting a career fair or networking event, or opening up the classified section of the newspaper.

 The goal here is to get creative and forget your narrow-minded views on how to conduct a job search.
 Instead, opt for job hunting that takes you out of your comfort zone and into the real world.